SofiaEngvall/ObsidianPublic/Tools n Info/10 - AD/- start here (AD).md

 ### Listen with responder

+start responder so it's there listening in the background `sudo responder -I tun0 -wd`

 - more: [[../29 - C2s, listening tools/responder|responder]]
 - examples to make people connect to responder:
 	- send an e-mail with a smb link